Michael P. Robotti

-Mike is a lawyer who advises financial institutions and businesses on their anti-money laundering (AML) obligations under the Bank Secrecy Act (BSA), as well as other compliance requirements, with a particular focus on issues involving cannabis, cryptocurrency—including crypto scams and theft—and anti-corruption.
-Additionally, Mike assists businesses presently seeking to enter New York’s cannabis market with preparing their compliance plans and licensing applications.
+Mike also serves as Co-Leader of the firm's Anti-Money Laundering (AML) Team.
+He advises financial institutions and businesses on their AML obligations under the Bank Secrecy Act (BSA), as well as other compliance requirements, with a particular focus on issues involving DOJ corporate enforcement policy, cryptocurrency, cannabis, and anti-corruption.
 Mike has authored several articles and spoken on several panels regarding these topics.
-Mike also is a regular contributor to Money Laundering Watch, Ballard Spahr's blog devoted to criminal and regulatory money laundering issues.
+Mike also is a contributor to Money Laundering Watch, Ballard Spahr's blog devoted to criminal and regulatory money laundering issues.

 Professional Highlights